ctb/titus-blog/src/2016-sustaining-research-software-development.rst

-While funding might still be needed to maintain the core of the project (I think a full-time developer and a full-time community manager are minimal requirements) this funding would be leveraged better by supporting a full-on community of developers, rather than supporting a small team.
+While funding might still be needed to maintain the core of the project (I think a full-time developer and a full-time community liaison are minimal requirements) this funding would be leveraged better by supporting a full-on community of developers, rather than supporting a small team.